 Detection

 The VIM shall detect failures in physical and virtual resources in an unambiguous way.
 This may include also predicting upcoming faults.
+Note, fault prediction is out of scope of this project and is investigated in the OPNFV “Fault prediction” project.

 Correlation

-The VIM shall correlate each fault to the impacted virtual resource and make the alarm available over the north bound interface for consumption by those impacted by the failure.
+The VIM shall correlate each fault to the impacted virtual resource and make the alarm available over the north bound interface such that the Consumers mpacted by the failure can take appropriate actions to recover from the failure.

 Remediation

 The VIM shall recover the failed virtual resources according to the default behaviour defined for that resource.
 In principle it means that an application can define which actions that can be taken.
 Examples are restart of the VM, migration of the VM or no action.
+However, this recovery operation in the VIM shall be coordinated by the Consumer.

 Planned maintenance of virtualized resources